msymeonides/Migrate3D/README.md

 ### Displacement Ratio:

 The Final Euclidean Distance divided by the Maximum Euclidean Distance, giving values between 0 and 1.
-A high Displacement Ratio value (approaching 1) denotes a cell which did not return back towards its origin at the end of its track.
-Conversely, a low value (approaching 0) denotes a cell which ventured away from its origin at some point, but by the end of the track returned closer to its origin.
+A high Displacement Ratio value (approaching 1) denotes an object which did not return back towards its origin at the end of its track.
+Conversely, a low value (approaching 0) denotes an object which ventured away from its origin at some point, but by the end of the track returned closer to its origin.

 $$
 Displacement \ Ratio = \frac{Final \ Euclidean \ Distance}{Maximum\ Euclidean\ Distance}